SAP/spartacus-docs/_pages/home/release-notes/checkout-libraries-release-notes.md

 ## General changes

 - Majority of old checkout imports (`@spartacus/checkout`) are now spread across the new entry points (`@spartacus/checkout/base`, `@spartacus/checkout/b2b`, `@spartacus/checkout/scheduled-replenishment`), and their secondary entry points (ex: `@spartacus/checkout/base/core`, `@spartacus/checkout/base/occ`, `@spartacus/checkout/base/components`).
-- Services are now using commands and queries instead of making use of ngrx for state management.
+- Services are now using commands and queries instead of making use of NgRx for state management.
 - `normalizeHttpError()` is moved from the effects to the adapter layer.
 - Order confirmation components listed below are moved to the Order library.
   - OrderConfirmationThankYouMessageComponent